spring-cloud-samples/brewery/README.md

 ### Aggregating service

 - Service contains a warehouse ("database") where is stores the ingredients
-- Basing on the order placed it will contact the external services to retrieve the real ingredients
+- Basing on the order placed it will contact the Zuul proxy to fetch ingredients
 - You have to have all 4 ingredients reach their threshold (1000) to start maturing the beer
 - Once the threshold is met the application sends a request to the maturing service
 - Each time a request is sent to the aggregating service it returns as a response its warehouse state

+### Zuul proxy

+- Proxy over the "adapters" to external world to fetch ingredients
+- Routes all requests to the respective "ingredient adapter"
+- For simplicity we have one ingredient adapter called "ingredients" that returns a stubbed quantity

+### Ingredients service

+- Returns a fixed value of ingredients

 ### Maturing service